 (black circles) and the spectrum of the background sky (grey circles).
 Gray curves are the model 3 upper limits to the surface fraction of water ice (smooth gray line) and methane ice (jagged gray line).
 Surface fractions that cause more absorption than the indicated lines are ruled out by observations at the 3 level.
 Spectrum error bars are computed from the reproducibility of the spectral data in each spectral point.

-Because it is so isolated and remote, a lack of collisions and impacts might explain Sedna's red ice-free surface.
+Because it is so isolated and remote,

+a lack of collisions and impacts might explain Sedna's red ice-free surface.
 Sedna, is probably made up of an equal mixture of ice and rock, and covered with a metre or so of hydrocarbon sludge.
 This sludge is produced when the Sun's ultraviolet radiation and charged particles alter the chemical bonds between atoms in the ice.
+"You just get this big tangle of carbon and hydrogen bonds, which turns the surface dark like asphalt or tar - Chad Trujillo, researcher at the Gemini Observatory.
+A similar "space weathering" process occurs on the 190-kilometre-wide minor planet 5145, called Pholus, which lies near Saturn and is also very red.

 Astronomers have new evidence